RentDynamics/ng-compiler/README.md

 ## @rd/compiler [![Public or Private Repo][public-true-image]][public-true-link]

-#### this module contains custom angular2+ compilation providers
+#### this module contains a simple easy to use angular2+ template compiler
-it is useful when you need to compile an angular2+ template file into its respective html while using a simple data model, similar to $ngCompiler in angular.js
+it is useful when you need to compile any angular2+ template file directly to html, passing in a view model as a parameter, similar to $ngCompiler in angular.js!!

 ## installation